aldesantis/alessandro.codes/src/content/Evergreen notes/Systems of engagement consume data.md

 ---
 # Systems of engagement consume data

-While [[Systems of record hold data]], systems of engagement take the data from systems fo record and transform it in ways that are useful for the business.
+While [[Evergreen notes/Systems of record hold data]], systems of engagement take the data from systems fo record and transform it in ways that are useful for the business.